 The Belmont bloodline is sworn to oppose Dracula in all his various forms.
 In most Castlevania games, the main character is of Belmont decent; if not, the Belmonts are usually present in the form of supporting characters.
 The main weapon of choice for the Belmont Family is the ancestral whip, named "Vampire Killer".
 It has been said that only members of the Belmont family can use the whip; anyone else will eventually die after using it.

 Dracula has been the main antagonist throughout the Castlevania series, though the portrayal of the character has varied over time.
 Dracula's full name is Dracula Vlad Tepes.
 He was originally depicted as a standard villain, but the character became much more dramatic as more titles were released.
-Dracula has always played an important role in the series; his legacy stays even in Castlevania: Aria of Sorrow, a game in which he is not featured.
+Dracula has always played an important role in the series; his legacy stays even in Castlevania: Aria of Sorrow, a game taking place after he was defeated and slain once and for all.
 In the games where Dracula is present, he often dresses the way the original Dracula was conceived: a black suit with a long cape.

 The first outing of the Castlevania series, the original Castlevania for the NES, was a typical platform game in where the player controlled the game's protagonist Simon Belmont, a descendant of the Belmont Clan (see characters section).
 Simon ventures inside Castlevania, a vast demonic castle ruled by Count Dracula, where he fights supernatural beasts on his way to Dracula.
 He eventually makes his way through the castle interior to the top of the Castle, where the final boss fight traditionally is (most often, Dracula himself) in the Castlevania games.
 Belmont has to slay the evil Count Dracula using a family relic passed down generation to generation named the "Vampire Killer", which was blessed with the power to destroy vampires and other creatures of the night.
 Simon and the game's other heroes also possesses secondary weapons, powered by hearts, which can be found by destroying candles (and enemies in later games).